On this page, you will find the answers to some of the most common questions the SAS (Student and Academic Services) department receives.

 - Postage to non-UK-domiciled addresses costs a flat rate of GBP 15.00 and will only be sent by courier.

 Please note that The Courtauld does not subscribe to an electronic transcript-verification service such as ‘Digitary’.
-We only send transcripts as attachments to emails or via the post/ a courier service.
-If you are requesting that a transcript is sent securely, please speak to the relevant Programme Adminstrator before making your request.
+We only send transcripts as attachments to emails or via the post/courier service.
+If you are requesting that a transcript is sent securely, please speak to the relevant Programme Administrator before making your request.

 Payment should be made via PayPal.
 The relevant Programme Administrator will provide payment instructions to you once they have confirmed your transcript can be produced.

-May I request a copy of my degree certificate?
-Do I have to pay?
+11. May I request a copy of my degree certificate and do I have to pay?

 Degree certificates are produced by the University of London Degree Production Team.
 You may order a replacement copy directly from them by following these instructions.
 You will need to pay a fee of £40.00 (exclusive of postage) for a copy/ replacement degree certificate.

-May I have my degree certificate certified?
-Do I have to pay?
+12. May I have my degree certificate certified and do I have to pay?

 Yes.
 Please contact the University of London Degree Production Team by following these instructions.
 The cost starts from £15.00 and you will need to provide the team with your original certificate.
 Please contact them for exact details.